TaliResearch/AGI_Quant-Investing/README.md

 # AGI_Quant-Investing
-A look at future impact of AGI on quant investing
+A look at future impact of AGI on quant investment management

 # Opportunities and Challenges in Quantitative Investment Management in the Era of Artificial General Intelligence (AGI)